 Dynamic and responsive

-NCFE’s extensive product catalogue includes a wide range of general and vocationally related QCF qualifications in a variety of subject areas, as well as Competence Based qualifications/NVQs, and Functional Skills qualifications.
+NCFE’s extensive product catalogue includes a wide range of general and vocationally related qualifications in a variety of subject areas, as well as Competence Based qualifications/NVQs, and Functional Skills qualifications.

 What does 'NCFE' stand for?

 In 1981, the Northern Advisory Council for Further Education (NACFE), which was established in 1947 to co-ordinate further education provision throughout the nine LEAs, merged with the NCTEC to become the Northern Council for Further Education.

 When the further education sector was incorporated (made independent of the government) in the early 1990s the company felt the old name was incompatible with our new national focus and has since then been identified simply as NCFE with the letters no longer being an acronym.

 NCFE – a bright, shining light.
 Full stop.

 Intrigued by the dot that appears in NCFE’s visual identity?
 Confused by the lightbulb on the side of our building at Q6, Quorum Business Park?
 Wonder no more.

 The full stop implies a sense of playful possibility, of one thing finishing and another thing starting.
 It shows you that NCFE is all you need – full stop.
 It creates intrigue and sparks curiosity.

 If you come to visit us (you’re always welcome!), you’ll see that the dot is also used throughout our home at Q6.
 The presence of the dot point begins at the heart of the light bulb which is placed on the front of the building and then runs seamlessly throughout the building, in a witty, fun and visually interesting way.